MartinMiles/awesome-sitecore/readme.md

 ## Analytics

-- [SitecoreGoalDescription](https://github.com/islaytitans/SitecoreGoalDescription) - display the Goal Description in the Experience Profle
+- [Sitecore Goal Description](https://github.com/islaytitans/SitecoreGoalDescription) - display the Goal Description in the Experience Profile.
 - [Sitecore Goal Conversion Demo](https://github.com/martinrayenglish/GoalConversions.Demo) - demonstrate how to obtain goals that were triggered during a visitor's interaction, after their session has ended, this data can be sent to an external system to be used helping marketers by informing them of what customer's and leads are doing on their website.
 - [Custom Timeline Eras](https://github.com/coreyasmith/sitecore-custom-timeline-eras) - demonstrates how to trigger outcomes and display custom outcomes as eras on the Experience Profile timeline in Sitecore.